NorthernArizonaUniversity/sweet-jumps/README.md

 Quick Start
 -----------

-1. Install Sweet Jumps globally (or by whatever method you choose) to gain access to the `sj` command line utility.
+1. Install Sweet Jumps globally (or by whatever method you choose) to gain access to the `sj` command line utility: `npm -g install sweet-jumps`
 2. Create a new project directory.
 3. Generate a new project: `sj create project --name="My Awesome Project" --server-simple`
     - Instead of using `--server-simple`, you may wish to use one of the other base application templates: `--server-hooked` allows you to hook Sweet Jumps events, and `--server-extended` provides an application class which extends Sweet Jumps.